tomhrr/cosh/doc/all.md

     )]

-External calls that do not produce generators support `&&` for sequencing multiple commands, in the same way as for a standard shell.
+External calls that do not produce generators support `&&` for sequencing multiple commands, `>` for redirecting standard output, and `2>` for redirecting standard error, in the same way as for a standard shell.

 The `jobs` form can be used to get information about background processes.
 When it is called, it will also check for jobs that are